SciCatProject/documentation/Development/Data_Model.md

 ## Job

 When a user wants to archive, retrieve or publish a dataset, a job is created.
 The new Job entry is automatically forwarded to a Message Broker, e.g. RabbitMQ, from where it can be picked up by any program willing to react to this Job.
-E.g. at PSI the RabbitMQ queue is emptied by a nodered process, which reads the Job information from the RabbbitMQ queue.
+E.g. at PSI the RabbitMQ queue is emptied by a NodeRed process, which reads the Job information from the RabbitMQ queue.
 ALternatively you can use other Messaging solutions, such as Apache Kafka.
 In this way the (site specific) logic to handle the Jobs is kept outside the core of the SciCat system, giving a greater degree of flexibility.
 The external systems should ideally respond with Status updates to the Job model, when there job is finished.
-E.g. as the job progresses, the system can make calls back that update the `Job Status Message` and, when necessary, also the individual status of the involved datasets by updating the DatasetLifecycle information.
+E.g. as the job progresses, the system can make PUT/PATCH API calls back that update the `Job Status Message` and, when necessary, also the individual status of the involved datasets by updating the DatasetLifecycle information.

 The data model and its API endpoints are described [here](https://scicatproject.github.io/api/#operation/Job.create)